marianeum/release-model-playground-2/README.md

 # release-model-playground
 Just a playground to test out a release idea

-This needs some more information and some major changes.
+This needs some more information and some exciting new changes.